hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 You can open R by simply typing `R` at the command prompt and pressing `Enter`.
 You are now in the R console (note that the command prompt has changed to a `>` instead of a `$`):

+**ADD NEW SCREENSHOT**

 ![Rconsole](../img/R_screenshot.png)

-To install the packages we need we have created an R script for you to run from the command line, but normally you would do so with commands in the R console. **Since we are running a script we can exit R with:**
+Rather than installing the packages required for the analysis, we have already done this for you.
+Packages are bundles of code that perform functions and include detailed documentation on how to use those functions.
+Once installed, they are referred to as _libraries_.  **To use the libraries we have created for you first exit R with:**

 	q()

 You should find yourself back at the shell command prompt.
-We will first need to copy over the installation script and setup some important _environment variables_.

-	$ cp /groups/hbctraining/unix_workshop_other/install_libraries.R .

-The next few lines will create a directory in your home folder for installing any R packages.
-Packages are bundles of code that perform functions and include detailed documentation on how to use those functions.
-Once installed, they are referred to as _libraries_.
-Setting the environment variable will let R know where the R libraries directory resides.
+The next few lines will set the environment variable `R_LIBS_USER` to let R know where the R libraries directory resides.

-	$ mkdir -p ~/R/library
-	$ echo 'R_LIBS_USER="~/R/library"' >  $HOME/.Renviron
+	$ echo 'R_LIBS_USER="/groups/hbctraining/unix_workshop_other/R-3.3.1"' >  $HOME/.Renviron
-	$ export R_LIBS_USER="/home/user_name/R/library"
+	$ export R_LIBS_USER="/groups/hbctraining/unix_workshop_other/R-3.3.1"

-Now you should be able to run the installation script:

-	$ Rscript install_libraries.R

-> *Rscript* is a command that, at minimum, accepts an R script as input.
-The script contains lines of code to carry out a series of tasks using various functions.
-You can explore the R commands within the install_libraries.R script using `less` or `nano`.

-**The installation script may take a few minutes to run**, and you will see quite a bit of text being printed to screen.
-The reason for this is that R is also installing any dependencies and updating existing packages as required.
-If the packages installed successfully you will now be able to run the DE script.
-We are going to run the script from the `results` directory, so let's navigate there and create a directory for the results of our analysis.
+To run differential expression analysis, we are going to run a script from the `results` directory, so let's navigate there and create a directory for the results of our analysis.
 We will call the directory `diffexpression`:

 	$ cd results
 	$ mkdir diffexpression